cetic/TSimulus/docs/source/primary/weekly.rst

 some days of the week.

 In the meteorological domain, a typical weekly generator would consist in a set of days (for instance, Monday) associated to a temperature of 6°.
-The time series generated based on this constraint will be such that every week, the temperature associated to Monday, 12AM will be 6°.
+The corresponding time series will be such that every week, the temperature associated to Monday, 12AM will be 6°.

 **Representation in the configuration document:**